yjg159/LearnFront/README.md

 # LearnFront
-Self learn front skills by some demo
+Self learn front skills by some demo everyday.